fireundubh/playwithfire/unity/patchwork-project-structure.md

 ### PatchInfo

-1. Create a new project named whatever you want.
+1. Create a new class library project named whatever you want.
 2. Add a new reference to `Patchwork.Attributes`. _Recommendation: Use the compiled DLL, not the project._
 3. Create a new class named `PatchAssemblyInfo`.
 4. Inherit from `IPatchInfo` and add the assembly attribute `[assembly: PatchAssembly]`.